Rebecca Belmore: Career

 In 2010, Belmore was involved in a legal dispute with the Pari Nadimi Gallery of Toronto, that sued her for punitive damages and for lost future revenues to $750,000.
+The lawsuit was settled out of court in 2013; however, inspired her 2010 performance WORTH.

 In 2017, Belmore's work was exhibited at documenta 14 in Athens, Greece and in Kassel, Germany.

 In 2018, the Art Gallery of Ontario staged a touring retrospective of Belmore's work, Facing the Monumental.
 Curated by Wanda Nanibush, Facing the Monumental incorporates sculptures, installations, photography and videos spanning 30 years of Belmore's career.
 It has been the largest exhibition of her work to date, and shown at galleries in Canada and the United States.